Apparent horizon as a membrane: Introduction

 In classical general relativity, \textit{mathematical} black holes (MBHs) --- spacetime domains whose interior is causally disconnected from the exterior by a null event horizon --- arise only as the asymptotic end state of gravitational collapse.
 Accepting their formation in finite time entails serious mathematical difficulties and potential paradoxes \cite{FN:98,BD:84,BMPS:95,B:17,MMT:22}.

 In contrast with an MBH, a \textit{physical} black hole \cite{F:14b} (\pbh)\footnote{The term “physical black hole” was introduced in Ref.~\cite{F:14b} and is abbreviated as PBH in Ref.~\cite{MMT:22} and elsewhere.
 Because PBH is also the standard acronym for “primordial black hole,” we adopt a distinct abbreviation here to avoid confusion.} is a light-trapping spacetime domain.
 A locally defined apparent horizon, which is its boundary, is what is actually determined in numerical simulations, particularly in dynamical scenarios \cite{RZ:13}.
 In general, it depends on the foliation of spacetime, which is observer-dependent.
 We additionally require it to form within a finite time as measured by a distant observer \cite{MMT:22,M:23}.
+As such,it belongs to the general dynamical-horizon framework \cite{AK:25}, but constitute a special case with distinct geometric and physical properties.

 From the perspective of a distant observer, collapse beyond the Buchdahl \cite{B:59,ST:25} limit can proceed in one of three ways: (i) perpetual ongoing collapse, where a horizon exists only as an asymptotic ($t \rightarrow \infty$) concept and, for any $t<\infty$, the nearly frozen configuration remains horizonless by definition; (ii) formation of a horizonless ultra-compact object, either at some finite time $t_{\min}$ or asymptotically as $t \rightarrow \infty$; (iii) formation of an apparent horizon in finite time $t_{\mathrm{f}} < \infty$, as measured by the clock of a distant observer.